Chia Teck Leng: Imprisonment and writing

 After his sentencing, Chia Teck Leng was escorted to Changi Prison to serve his 42-year sentence.

 While he was still serving his sentence, in light of the government’s plans and debates to build integrated resorts (which have casinos), Chia penned down a 13-page essay titled "Taming The Casino Dragon", which recounted his gambling experience in casinos: how they operated; the risks involved, and his view on safeguards that should be put in place should the government decide to build a casino.
-The overall reception of Chia's published paper was mixed, as some felt that Chia was merely trying to deflect blame from his criminal conduct, and others find Chia’s essay as insightful.
-Chia reportedly wrote it to reflect on his crimes and as to remind other people to not follow in his footsteps.
+The overall reception of Chia's published paper was mixed, as some felt that Chia was merely trying to deflect blame from his criminal conduct, while others found it insightful.
+Chia reportedly wrote it to reflect on his crimes and to remind others to not follow in his footsteps.

-Currently, Chia Teck Leng is serving his 42-year sentence.
-Should he serve with good behaviour, he will be entitled to one-third remission for good behaviour and be released on parole after serving at least 28 years of imprisonment, at which time he would be 72 years old.
+Chia Teck Leng is serving his 42-year sentence.
+Should he serve with good behaviour, he will be entitled to a one-third remission and be eligible for parole in 2031 after serving 28 years in prison, at which time he would be 72 years old.